23 Best Southern Recipes to Try in 2021

 Get our recipe for Southern-Style Biscuits.

 Add some Southern charm to your appetizer spread with these pickled onions.
 Atop meat or on their own, they're a memorable and tangy way to add some veggies to your meal.

 If pickled onions aren't enough, kick things up another notch with these pickled jalapeños.
 They'll add a kick to any dinner spread.

 Copycat Cracker Barrel Chicken and Dumplings

 Whether atop a whole hog barbecue sandwich or a burger, coleslaw is a winning addition to any meal.
-It's just as delicious as a side dish in its own right, and there's no reason it can't grace your Christmas table this year.
+It's just as delicious as a side dish in its own right, and there's no reason it can't grace your dinner table this year.

 The Crispiest Oven-Fried Chicken